 2. Grand Front Osaka

 The Grand Front Osaka is a large commercial complex on the north side of Osaka Station that opened in 2013.
 It consists of four towers; South Building, North Building, Intercontinental Hotel, and a residential building.
-South Building has direct connection to Osaka Station, and South and North Building house about 270 shops and restaurants.
+South Building has a direct connection to Osaka Station, and the other buildings house about 270 shops and restaurants.

-The main facility in the North Building is the Knowledge Capital on 6th floor where visitors can experience and learn about Japanese innovative technologies.
-There are variety of interactive workshops and events, and showrooms where various companies exhibit their latest products and technologies.
-On the 6th floor in North Tower, you will also find wide range of dining options in the area called “Umekita Floor” which opens until 4 in the morning.
+The main facility in the North Building is the Knowledge Capital where visitors can experience and learn about Japanese innovative technologies.
+There are variety of interactive workshops and events, as well as showrooms where various companies exhibit their latest products and technologies.
+On the 6th floor in North Tower, you will also find a wide range of dining options in the area called “Umekita Floor” which is open until 4:00 in the morning.

 Around the Grand Front Osaka you can also find a water area where you can cool off during the hot summer months!
 During summertime, many locals come to play in the water and enjoy the weather.